asghaier76/megaverse-challenge/README.md

 So, getting the POLYanets 🪐 in place requires running the same code to planet the POLYanets 🪐 in each qudrant but with a twist of the indices based on which quadrant is targeted using the a transformation built for that.

-Inside each quadrant, there is alsp a pattern that shows it can be done in steps of filling two in a row then two in a column, and then repeat in the opposite order.
+Inside each quadrant, there is also a pattern that shows it can be done in steps of filling two in a row then two in a column, and then repeat in the opposite order.

 ### Sprinkling 🌙SOLOONs🌙